fardog/Swapper/README.md

 ## Installation

-Requires .NET Framework 4 to be installed.
+Requires .NET 5 to be installed.

 ## License